-- (1) A program targeting advocacy, support, education, or residential services for persons diagnosed with autism. - (2) A comprehensive program of education, advocacy, and support related to brain injury and those affected by brain injury. - (3) A system of residential supports for those afflicted with substance abuse addiction. - (4) A program of advocacy and supports for individuals with intellectual and developmental disabilities or severe and persistent mental illness, substance abusers, or the elderly. - (5) Supports and services to children and adults with developmental disabilities or mental health diagnoses. - (6) A food distribution system for needy individuals. - (7) The provision and coordination of services for the homeless. - (8) The provision of maternity and high-risk pregnancy services. - (9) The provision of services for individuals aging out of foster care. - (10) Programs promoting wellness, physical activity, and health education programming for North Carolinians. - (11) A program focused on enhancing vision screening through the State's public school system. - (12) Provision for the delivery of after-school services for at-risk youth. - (13) The provision of direct services for amyotrophic lateral sclerosis (ALS) and those diagnosed with the disease.
+- (1) A program targeting advocacy, support, education, or residential services for persons diagnosed with autism. - (2) A comprehensive program of education, advocacy, and support related to brain injury and those affected by brain injury. - (3) A system of residential supports for those afflicted with substance abuse addiction. - (4) A program of advocacy and supports for individuals with intellectual and developmental disabilities or severe and persistent mental illness, substance abusers, or the elderly. - (5) Supports and services to children and adults with developmental disabilities or mental health diagnoses. - (6) A food distribution system for needy individuals. - (7) The provision and coordination of services for the homeless.

+- 1 2 - (8) The provision of services for individuals aging out of foster care.

+(9) Programs promoting wellness, physical activity, and health education programming for North Carolinians.

+(10) A program focused on enhancing vision screening through the State's public school system.
+(11) Provision for the delivery of after-school services for at-risk youth.

+6 7 (11) Provision for the delivery of after-school services for at-risk youth.
+(12) The provision of direct services for amyotrophic lateral sclerosis (ALS) and those diagnosed with the disease.